-The plot of Final Fantasy VI (originally released as part III in the United States) follows a diverse group of characters as they first try to bring piece by stopping the Empire.
+The plot of Final Fantasy VI (originally released as part III in the United States) follows a diverse group of characters as they first try to bring peace by stopping the Empire.
 After the Emperor's top general, Kefka, betrays him and takes power, the world is destroyed from the misalignment of the three Goddess Statues.
 One year later, the warriors must reunite and stop Kefka once and for all.
 Some of the characters include the mysterious Terra, a woman who knows little of her past, but was born with magic powers, Cyan, a Knight of the fallen kingdom of Doma, Locke, a treasure hunter, Celes, a former Empire general artificially infused with magic, and many more.
 The games plot contains screwball comedy, intense drama, and hits every emotional chord in between.
-Written by

 2 April 1994 (Japan)

 See more »

 See full technical specs

 Did You Know?

 Originally released in America under the name Final Fantasy III.
 Since the original Japanese Final Fantasy III was a totally different game, this has been a large source of confusion of fans for years.
 See more

 The evasion stat is useless.
 All evasion is calculated with the MBLOCK stat instead.
 This also makes the beads relic worthless.
 This error exists on the SNES and PSX incarnations, although there are ROM patches for the SNES version to fix this.
 See more